SSoelvsten/bdd-benchmark/README.md

 ## Citation
-If you use this repository in your work, we sadly do not yet have written a paper on this repository alone (this will be done though).
+If you use this repository in your work, we sadly do not yet have written a paper on this repository alone (but is planned).
 In the meantime, please cite the initial paper on *Adiar*.

 ```bibtex
 @InProceedings{soelvsten2022:TACAS,